-According to the Census, there were over nine million employed veterans in 2019, with the largest group of veterans — 22% — working in government.
-They also often find work in manufacturing (12% of veterans are in that industry), and professional and business services (11% of veterans), which includes jobs such as those in consulting, management, and accounting.
-Younger veterans are even more likely than older veterans to work in government, whereas older veterans are more likely to be self-employed.
+Over 8.5 million veterans were employed in the civilian labor force in 2022, with the largest proportion (22.8%) working in government.
+Veterans also often find employment in manufacturing (12% of veterans), and professional and business services (11%), which includes consulting, management, and accounting jobs.
+Younger veterans are more likely than older veterans to work in government.
+Older veterans are more likely to be self-employed.